quelcom/homeink/README.md

 - It provides a small wrapper to the FBInk tool, and it runs `fbink` commands over SSH thanks to the [goph](https://github.com/melbahja/goph) library.
 - It is also a small HTTP server that currently exposes two endpoints available in the local network.
 At the moment there are two endpoints:
   - `/api/v1/screenshot` that accepts an image to be rendered in the display.
-Used to render weather forecasts from [Supersää](https://supersaa.fi).
+Used to render local weather forecasts from [Supersää](https://supersaa.fi).
   - `/api/v1/water`, that is used to show the daily water consumption in our home.

 The HTTP server also exposes a Swagger UI under `/swagger/index.html`, which is useful to test the endpoints, especially the screenshot endpoint because it is a multipart request.